 Step 4, Part B: Crate your dog at night

 Put your dog in the crate using your regular command and a treat.
 Initially, it may be a good idea to put the crate in your bedroom or nearby in a hallway, especially if you have a puppy.
-Puppies often need to go outside to eliminate during the night, and you'll want to be able to hear your puppy when they whine to be let outside.
-Older dogs, too, should initially be kept nearby so they don't associate the crate with social isolation.
+Puppies often need to go outside to eliminate during the night and you'll want to be able to hear your puppy when they whine to be let outside.
+Older dogs should also initially be kept nearby so they don't associate the crate with social isolation.

 Once your dog is sleeping comfortably through the night with the crate near you, you can begin to gradually move it to the location you prefer, although time spent with your dog—even sleep time—is a chance to strengthen the bond between you and your pet.

-Whining.
-If your dog whines or cries while in the crate at night, it may be difficult to decide whether they’re whining to be let out of the crate, or whether they need to be let outside to eliminate.
+Whining: If your dog whines or cries while in the crate at night, it may be difficult to decide whether they’re whining to be let out of the crate, or whether they need to be let outside to eliminate.
 If you've followed the training procedures outlined above, then your dog hasn't been rewarded for whining in the past by being released from their crate.
 If that is the case, try to ignore the whining.
 If your dog is just testing you, they'll probably stop whining soon.
-Yelling at them or pounding on the crate will only make things worse.
+Never punish them for whining.

 If the whining continues after you've ignored them for several minutes, use the phrase they associate with going outside to eliminate.
 If they respond and become excited, take them outside.
 This should be a trip with a purpose, not play time.
+Stand in one spot in your yard where they normally go to the bathroom and wait.
 If you're convinced that your dog doesn't need to eliminate, the best response is to ignore them until they stop whining.
-Don't give in; if you do, you'll teach your dog to whine loud and long to get what they want.
 If you've progressed gradually through the training steps and haven't done too much too fast, you'll be less likely to encounter this problem.
 If the problem becomes unmanageable, you may need to start the crate training process over again.

-Separation anxiety.
-Attempting to use the crate as a remedy for separation anxiety won't solve the problem.
+Separation anxiety: Attempting to use the crate as a remedy for separation anxiety won't solve the problem.
 A crate may prevent your dog from being destructive, but they may get injured in an attempt to escape.
 Separation anxiety problems can only be resolved with counterconditioning and desensitization procedures.
 You may want to consult a professional animal-behavior specialist for help.
-See more about separation anxiety below.